Making the best use of your voiles

 Voiles also go by the name of ‘sheers’ because of the sheer quality of the materials they come in.
 The beauty of these popular drapes is their versatility – they hang beautifully from metal curtain poles, gracefully adorn your bay window poles or offer a classy and low-cost alternative to standard blinds.

 Voiles are light and airy and this hugely popular material can be used for anything from blinds to dresses to bed canopies.
 They come in a wide range of colours, textures and blends made from lightweight woven fabric, usually 100% cotton or cotton blends including linen and polyester.
-And you can choose to buy them ready-made or lined – whatever suits your purposes.
+And you can choose to buy them ready-made or as lined voile curtains – whatever suits your purposes.